A Java™ Parallel Calamity

 - Recursive decomposition outside of a controlled environment is a failure.

-- Trying to emulate a dynamic decomposing discipline from inside a recursive decomposing entity is a fool's mission.
+- Emulating a dynamic decomposing discipline from inside a recursive decomposing entity is a fool's errand.

 - Devising a significant part of core Java™ that cannot execute in an enterprise environment is amateur.